 And most amazingly, I also have a network of friends, neighbours and relatives, who unconditionally passes on the vibrant paper stash they collected for this offbeat jewelry maker.

 I’ve these moments of inspiration when all I want to do is snuggle on the sofa and sketch, sketch and sketch some more ideas.
 This may sound crazy, but sometimes designs and techniques also come in my dream (They unfold like a youtube tutorial).

 The ideas will remain in my notebook till I find the right paper one day, and I usually know when it’s a perfect match.
 Then I get to work on it, make several prototypes before I’m happy with the final outcome.

 HAPPY STUDIO TIME

-My little 4-year old is my timer.
-My studio time is when she’s off to school or taking a little nap.
+My little 6-year old is my timer.
+My studio time is when she’s off to school.

 My studio space includes my work table (dining table in its previous life), a few racks (that I managed to conquer) and our balcony (sharing space with birds and plants).
 My studio occasionally intrudes into the bedroom, but withdraws upon popular demand.

 My jewelry making process is incredible time consuming and tedious, however, the final result always makes me smile.
 I hope it brings you the same joy 🙂

 I use simple hand tools and no machinery in production, because my hands are usually enough.
 Paper is cut into strips and meticulously hand rolled into perfectly shaped beads.
 I work with papers that have irregular designs and colors, so it’s hard to predict the patterns the beads will decide to have.
 So when they are finished, I’m as surprised as anybody else.
 And I love that suspense.